Draggie306/CheatSheets/GCSE/source/Geography Paper 1 + 2.md

 Water:

 -   There is a changing demand for water in the UK.
 In northern areas, there is a high supply of water but low demand for it - the population density is low, with there only being a few cities.
 The reason why there is a lot of water here is because there is a lot orographic rainfall (mountains).
 In the south and southeast, there are low levels of waterfall and high levels of water stress, so transfer schemes are in place like dams and reservoirs on rivers to allow water to be moved from areas of water surplus to areas of water deficit - usually pumped.
-> The average person uses 150 litres of water in the UK
+> The average person uses 150 litres of water in the UK per day

 -   This can only be done if the water quality is high and pollution is managed - toxic waste can poison wildlife, and eutrophication can kill plants due to plant life building up so much in the river or lake, reducing oxygen levels, suffocating the animals.
 Raw sewage and other waste must be treated at a treatment plant.
 It can also be managed by legislation, education campaigns, pollution traps and green roofs and walls.